crossplane-contrib/contribfest/lab-composition-functions/03-xfn-random.md

 ```
 </details>

-Let's run and validate that the first robot always has `yellow` and the other
+Let's run and validate that the first robot under `desired.resources` always has
-one is changing with different runs.
+`yellow` and the other one is changing with different runs.
 ```bash
 cat test.yaml | go run main.go
 ```